Becoming a parent and having a child is a massive change in anyone’s life.

 Some parents begin to experience these regrets once the child becomes a toddler.

-Regardless of when your regret sets in, it can be pretty alarming once you’ve accepted that these fears are present.
+Regardless of your regret, it can be pretty alarming once you’ve accepted that these fears are present.
 Once you’ve accepted that you’re regretting becoming a parent for whatever reason, you can work to alleviate these regrets and address the root of the issues.

 Just know that you’re not the only parent experiencing these feelings and that there are plenty of sources online for help.

-Before we can look at solutions, let’s try to understand why you’re experiencing regret.
+Before we can look at solutions, let’s understand why you’re experiencing regret.

 Reasons Behind the Regret